Learn-Write-Repeat/Open-contributions/Abhinav_ML_DataVisualization.md

 Using the dataset of [***Heart attack possibility***](https://github.com/Avikr76/Open-contributions/blob/master/extras/heart_failure_clinical_records_dataset.csv), below is an example of visualizing some column of our dataset

  ### Visualization using Bar Chart
- A bar chart is a very popular visualization tool. a bar chart also known as a bar graph is a type of plot where the length of each bar is proportional to the value of the item that it represents
+ A bar chart is a very popular visualization tool. a bar chart also known as a bar graph is a type of plot where the length of each bar is proportional to the value of the item that it represents.

 ![datasets1](extras/img1.png)
 ![datasets2](extras/img2.png)
 ![datasets3](extras/img3.png)